Mary-design99/phase-1-first-class-functions/README.md

 function swimFortyLaps() {
   console.log("Swim 40 laps");
 }

+  - take a _callback function_ as an argument
+  - call the callback function

+  - take a _callback function_ as an argument
+  - call the callback function
 ```

 Awesome!
 We've cut down a little bit more: `Monday()` could now look like: